isc-projects/kea/doc/sphinx/arm/logging.rst

   - ``%-15.40m``
     Right pad with spaces (align left) if the log message is shorter than 15 characters.
     If the message is longer than 40 characters, truncate from the beginning.

+Supported parameters depend on the liblog4cplus version used to compile Kea.
+This can be checked by executing ``kea-dhcp4 -W | grep -i log4cplus`` which will produce output like this: ``LOG4CPLUS_VERSION:  2.0.5``.
+Consult the documentation in the `log4cplus wiki <https://github.com/log4cplus/log4cplus/wiki>`__ for further information about the version you have installed.

 Example Logger Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~